duplojs/zod-to-typescript/README.md

 	export: true,
 };

-const tsType = ZodTypescriptTransformator.convert(schema, options);
+const tsType = ZodToTypescript.convert(schema, options);
 console.log(tsType);
 // Output: export type User = { name: string; age: number; isStudent: boolean; };
 ```

-`ZodTypescriptTransformator` is a powerful utility for converting Zod schemas to TypeScript type declarations.
+`ZodToTypescript` is a powerful utility for converting Zod schemas to TypeScript type declarations.
 By following this guide, you can easily integrate it into your TypeScript projects and extend it to support custom Zod types.

 ### More Examples

 For more examples, please check the unit tests for each type in the `tests` directory.
-The tests provide comprehensive examples of how to use each supported type with `ZodTypescriptTransformator`.
+The tests provide comprehensive examples of how to use each supported type with `ZodToTypescript`.

 ## Supported Types